JCresent/JCresent/README.md

 # Hey there!
 - Welcome to my page, my name is Justin Cresent
-- Currently interested in security engineering, cybersecurity, and game development
+- Interested in security engineering, cybersecurity, and game development

 ### Currently learning: